Jannchie/ComfyUI-J/README.md

 - Reference only
 - ControlNet
 - Inpainting
-- Texture Inversion
+- Textual Inversion

 This is a demonstration of a simple workflow for properly dressing a character.

 A checkpoint for stablediffusion 1.5 is all your need.
-But for full automation, I use the Comfyui_segformer_b2_clothes custom node for generating masks. you can draw your own masks without it.
+But for full automation, I use the `Comfyui_segformer_b2_clothes` custom node for generating masks. you can draw your own masks without it.

 ![Change Clothes](./examples/change_clothes.png)